Ben Simmons - A Life in a Day - Laurence Simons

 What is your daily morning routine?

-Prolonged warfare with the alarm, a battle of attrition that the alarm always wins, and finally, I succumb to defeat and its terms of surrender to get up and start the day.
+Prolonged warfare with the alarm, a battle of attrition that the alarm always wins.
+Finally, I succumb to defeat and its terms of surrender; to get up and start the day.

 What is your Laurence Simons office like?

-The home working desk that I spent some money on to get custom-made.
-The desk can be raised and lowered and I have 2 screens so I can feel like a hacker from a 90s movie!
+The home working desk that I had custom-made.
+The desk can be raised and lowered and I have 2 screens so I can feel like a hacker from a 90’s movie!

 How did you come to be an Associate at Laurence Simons?